 Ensuring lambs have rapid access to a quality source of colostrum at birth is vital for their survival.
 If the ewe is unable to provide sufficient quality colostrum then a colostrum supplement must be considered.
 A colostrum supplement should deliver globulin protein to the lamb while still maintaining naturally high levels of colostral fat, growth factors, hormones, vitamins and minerals critical to lamb survival.

-Carrs Billington Bacto-Col Plus contains whole natural colostrum and colostral fat collected from Scottish farms.
-Carrs Billington Colostrums therefore benefits from natural colostral fat which other colostrum supplements do not.
-Carrs Billington welcomes the opportunity to support the fledgling British colostrum industry and British farmers.
+Carr’s Billington SUPERSTART contains whole natural colostrum and colostral fat collected from Scottish farms.
+Our Colostrums therefore benefit from improved fat content which other colostrum supplements do not.